andyhorn/flutter_resizable_container/README.md

 ![Cross-Axis Alignment](./doc/screenshot_cross_axis_start.png?raw=true 'Cross-Axis Alignment')

 By adding a `padding` value, additional (empty) space will be added around/alongside the divider.
 The `mainAxisAlignment` property can then be used to control its position within this space on the main axis.
-For example, a vertical divider set to `MainAxisAlignment.start` will be positioned at the very left edge of its available space.
+For example, a vertical divider set to `MainAxisAlignment.start` will be positioned at the very left edge of the available space for a vertical divider.

 ![Main-Axis Alignment](./doc/screenshot_main_axis_start.png?raw=true 'Main-Axis Alignment')